UniMath/agda-unimath/src/elementary-number-theory/squares-natural-numbers.lagda.md

-# Squares in the Natural Numbers
+# Squares in the natural numbers

 ```agda
 module elementary-number-theory.squares-natural-numbers where